-Recently we became aware through JJGF’s post “First American to Compete in a Jiu Jitsu Tournament in Brazil” (here) that this person was a former student of Rolls Gracie who went by the nickname ‘Cowboy’.
-BJJ Heroes went to a few of Rolls’ most famous students to enquire about this important American figure, forgotten by time.
+Recently we became aware through JJGF’s post “First American to Compete in a Jiu-Jitsu Tournament in Brazil” that this person was a former student of Rolls Gracie who went by the nickname ‘Cowboy’.
+BJJ Heroes reached out to a few of Rolls’ most famous students to enquire about this important American figure, forgotten by time.

 He got very close to Rolls as he saw him almost like an American as well. – Mario Tallarico